reznikmm/ada-howto/md/delta-aggregate.md

-The more component you have, the more you will like the delta aggregate.
+The more components you have, the more you will like the delta aggregate.

 ## Delta aggregate for arrays